Archive for the ‘Myths’ Category

 The soldiers in Homer’s time used mythology and rituals to appease the gods.
 Modern soldiers have no such talismans.
 Once a modern soldier becomes convinced “The System” is capricious, irrational, and malevolent, they cross into a state of alienation from society and authority, and many of them carry this alienation back with them when they return home.
 Such betrayal from above undermines the basis for a sane, healthy energetic involvement in society.

-Is horror based on life story?
+Is horror based on life?
 I asked author Jonathan Maberry.

 By Jerry Waxler